w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 To ensure a consistent experience, sites need these concepts:

 - **Available Locales** The list of locales that the site will support.
-  Only locales appearing in this list can be selected by the language negotiation process.
+  Only locales appearing in this list can be selected by the locale negotiation process.
 - **Default Locale**.
-If none of the user's signals match the available list of locales on the site, there needs to be some language chosen.
+If none of the user's signals match the available list of locales on the site, there needs to be some locale chosen.
   This default is the "ultimate fallback" for the site.

 Sites sometimes have different configurations for different sets of users.
-For example, a site might "stage" a new locale or language and need testers to have access to the language prior to making the language available to other users.
+For example, a site might be preparing to release a new localization (language) and need testers to have access to the locale prior to making the locale available to regular users.
-Or a site might make a language available only to users from certain geographies.
+Or a site might make a locale available only to users from certain geographies.
 (As of 2024, an example of this is the [US Amazon website](https://www.amazon.com), which makes more languages available to users with a non-USA shipping address than to domestic users.)